 In 1967, he moved from Berlin to Köln and joins the big band of the WDR

 ( West Deutsche Rundfunk), with which he remained until end 1992.

-In Cologne, he recorded for Gigi CAMPI with the Kenny CLARKE / Francy BOLAND Big Band, but also in small group with Francy BOLAND and Kenny CLARKE plus guests like Don BYAS, SADI, Ronnie SCOTT, Johnny GRIFFIN, Tony COE, Eddie Lockjaw DAVIS etc. Had few concerts with Dizzy GILLESPIE and Mike LONGO.
+In Cologne, he recorded for producer Gigi CAMPI with the Kenny CLARKE / Francy BOLAND Big Band, but also in a small group with Francy BOLAND and Kenny CLARKE plus guests like Don BYAS, SADI, Ronnie SCOTT, Johnny GRIFFIN, Tony COE, Eddie Lockjaw DAVIS etc. He also gave a few concerts with Dizzy GILLESPIE and Mike LONGO.
 Also recorded with WDR Big Band with guests : Bob BROOKMEYER, Manny ALBAM, Terry GIBBS, Bill HOLMAN, Buddy DE FRANCO, Phil WOODS, Sal NISTICO, Al COHN, Benny BAILEY, Carmen McRAE, Milt JACKSON, Cedar WALTON et Hank JONES.
 The drummers regularly appearing with the orchestra : Grady TATE, Mel LEWIS,

 In January 1993 he created SAX NO END as a tribute to the music of Belgian composer/arranger Francy BOLAND.

 During the Jazz Middelheim Festival '97 (Antwerp), he led the BRUSSELS JAZZ ORCHESTRA, again in a tribute to Francy BOLAND.